g-avgeros/qa-engineer-assignment-tests/README.md

 ## Introduction

-This repository contains the test plan, bug report, and automated tests for the VODA.ai QA Engineer assignment.
+This repository contains the test plan, bug report, and automated tests.
 The automated tests are implemented using Playwright with JavaScript to cover the login flow, Multi-Factor Authentication (MFA) step, and access to authenticated pages.

 ## Prerequisites